Local Government Waitemata

 By Grey Lynn 2030 | Jun 9, 2025

-Rewiring Aotearoa is advocating for a Electrification Loans for Everyone – Rates Assistance scheme to help New Zealanders afford to electrify their homes with rooftop solar panels and batteries, potentially by offering low-interest finance through councils, similar to existing rates rebate programmes.
-This is a way to enable wider adoption of renewable energy privately by…
+Rewiring Aotearoa is advocating and lobbying for a Electrification Loans for Everyone – Rates Assistance scheme to help New Zealanders afford to electrify their homes with rooftop solar panels and batteries, potentially by offering low-interest finance through councils, similar to existing rates rebate programmes.
+This is a way to enable wider adoption of renewable energy…

 Auckland Council Annual Plan 2025/2026